Besancon, Doubs tourism & sightseeing

-Besançon is found in the Doubs department, in the Franche-Comté region of eastern France.
-Wrapped in a loop of the River Doubs, Besançon is set in attractive forested countryside and low lying mountains.
+The town of Besançon is situated in the Doubs department, in the Franche-Comté region of eastern France.
+Wrapped in a loop of the River Doubs, Besançon is surrounded by attractive forested countryside and low lying mountains.

-The main appeal of Besancon lies in lots of little features - a Roman arch here, a fountain there, a handful of churches here and a brace of fortified towers there etc. rather than in any particular monument.
-These together makes Besançon quite an interesting and rewarding town to explore and are also the reason that Besançon has been classified as both a protected Historic French town and as a French Town of Art and History.
+France This Way comment: the town has lots of little features such as a Roman arch, fountains, several churches and fortified towers that together with its citadel make Besançon quite an interesting town to explore, and are the reason that Besançon has been classified as both a protected Historic French town and as a French Town of Art and History.

-Take the Grand Rue to the Place de la Revolution where you can visit the Besancon Musée de Beaux Arts, which has a distinctive collection of paintings from the 15th to the 20th centuries, with some extraordinary works by Bellini, Goya, Rubens, Matisse, Rodin...
+Now take the Grand Rue to the Place de la Revolution where you can visit the Besancon Musée de Beaux Arts, which has a distinctive collection of paintings from the 15th to the 20th centuries, with some extraordinary works by Bellini, Goya, Rubens, Matisse, Rodin...

-Besançon has many palaces, built around the sixteenth century.
-Among them stands out the Granvelle Palace (first half of 16th century) with a Renaissance façade; the entrance is a massive arch between two pillars, adorned with many decorations (angels, flowers and dolphins) and an elegant arcade inside the courtyard.
+The historic centre of Besançon has many palaces and townhouses, typically built around the sixteenth century.
+Perhaps the most imposing is the Granvelle Palace, built in the first half of 16th century, with a Renaissance façade: the entrance is a massive arch between two pillars, adorned with many decorations (angels, flowers and dolphins) and an elegant arcade inside the courtyard.